 |Photo by Chet Scorpio|

-Strolling back to our bed and breakfast through dark streets of Buenos Aires,the container lid suddenly moves.
+Strolling back to our bed and breakfast through dark streets of Buenos Aires, the lid of the dumpster suddenly moves.
 Food scraps, cardboard, and plastic soar through the air and land with a thud at the paws of an eagerly waiting, well-nourished, black "designer dog" a.k.a. mutt.
 The head of a young man appears over the edge of the six-yard metal dumpster, then disappears again, back into the debris.
 More garbage is catapulted into the street, and soon the young man surfaces and leaps out in one fluid movement.
 He places his collected treasures in a wooden cart, styled like an old oxcart, which he pulls behind him to the next dumpster where the process is repeated.
 Left behind is nothing short of a disaster.

 The next morning, the streets are spotless.
 I am baffled.